fastly/compute-starter-kit-javascript-expressly/README.md

 [![Deploy to Fastly](https://deploy.edgecompute.app/button)](https://deploy.edgecompute.app/deploy)

 Expressly is a lightweight and minimalist routing layer for JavaScript apps running on Fastly's Compute@Edge.
 Get to know the Fastly Compute@Edge environment with a basic Expressly starter that demonstrates routing and middleware.
-To learn more about Expressly, visit our [documentation](https://expressly.edgecompute.app/).
+To learn more about Expressly, check out our [blog post](https://www.fastly.com/blog/write-less-do-more-at-the-edge-introducing-expressly) and visit our [documentation](https://expressly.edgecompute.app/).

 **For more details about other starter kits for Compute@Edge, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**